 3 stars for Guy Savoy's gourmet restaurant

-3 to 4 contemporary art exhibitions held annually
+3 to 4 contemporary art exhibitions held each year

 In 1958, faced with the increasing volume of coins to be struck, the president of the French council of ministers, Charles de Gaulle, approved a report by the decentralisation committee stating that the country's minting facilities should be moved away from the Paris region.
 This choice was justified by constraints on Monnaie de Paris's Parisian premises (listed as a historic site) that precluded any development of its industrial capacity.